Muhammad Ali: News coverage and tributes

 Following Ali's death, he was the number-one trending topic on Twitter for over 12 hours and on Facebook for several days.
 BET played their documentary Muhammad Ali: Made In Miami.
 ESPN played four hours of non-stop commercial-free coverage of Ali.
 News networks, such as ABC News, BBC, CNN, and Fox News, also covered him extensively.

-He was mourned globally, and a family spokesman said the family "certainly believes that Muhammad was a citizen of the world ... and they know that the world grieves with him."
+He was mourned globally, and a family spokesman said the family "certainly believes that Muhammad was a citizen of the world ... and they know that the world grieves with him".
 Politicians such as Barack Obama, Hillary Clinton, Bill Clinton, Donald Trump, David Cameron and more paid tribute to Ali.
 Ali also received numerous tributes from the world of sports including Michael Jordan, Tiger Woods, Floyd Mayweather, Mike Tyson, the Miami Marlins, LeBron James, Steph Curry and more.
-Louisville Mayor Greg Fischer stated, "Muhammad Ali belongs to the world.
+Then-Louisville mayor Greg Fischer stated, "Muhammad Ali belongs to the world.
 But he only has one hometown."

 The day after Ali's death, the UFC paid tribute to Ali at their UFC 199 event in a lengthy video tribute package, crediting Ali for his accomplishments and inspiring multiple UFC champions.

 Memorial

 Ali's funeral had been pre-planned by himself and others for several years prior to his actual death.
 The services began in Louisville on June 9, 2016, with an Islamic Janazah prayer service at Freedom Hall on the grounds of the Kentucky Exposition Center.
 The Janazah prayer was attended by Turkish President Recep Tayyip Erdoğan.
 On June 10, 2016, the funeral procession passed through the streets of Louisville ending at Cave Hill Cemetery, where his body was interred during a private ceremony.
 A public memorial service for Ali at downtown Louisville's KFC Yum!
 Center was held during the afternoon of June 10.
-Billy Crystal gave the eulogy.
+Billy Crystal, Ali's wife Lonnie Ali, sports journalist Bryant Gumbel and former President Bill Clinton all gave the eulogies.
 The pallbearers included Will Smith, Lennox Lewis and Mike Tyson, with honorary pallbearers including George Chuvalo, Larry Holmes and George Foreman.
 Ali's memorial was watched by an estimated 1 billion viewers worldwide.